vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 Back in Peakboard Designer, we can now create a Dynamics 365 data source, using the extension we installed earlier.
 We only need to provide four values for accessing the view:

 * The URL to the Dynamics 365 or Dataverse system.
-* The Client ID.
+* The client ID.
-* The Client secret.
+* The client secret.
 * The name of the view.
 The combo box lists all views in the system.
-Each entry starts with the entity name (in alphabetical order), followed by a pipe, followed by the actual view name.
+Each entry starts with the entity name, followed by a pipe, followed by the actual view name.
+The entries are sorted alphabetically, by entity name.

 ![image](/assets/2024-05-26/080.png)